edopelawi/CascadingTableDelegate/README.md

 - Use the sample page in README.md.
 - Publish to GitHub.
 - Publish to Cocoapods.
-- Research on proper location to put the Spec files - instead in the sample project.
 - Update to Swift 3 and check for new delegate / datasource methods in iOS 10.

 ## Example